Of all the training programs I’ve used over the years, the 4-day upper lower split is one of my favorites.

 A lot depends on how often can train, and how much volume your muscles need to grow.
 If you’re only able to hit the gym 3 times a week, and relatively new to weight training, where volume requirements are typically on the low side, go with a full-body workout performed three days a week.

-But if you’ve moved past the novice phase of training, and need more weekly sets to keep the gains coming, you’ll likely see faster muscle growth with an upper/lower split.
+But if you’ve moved past the novice phase of training, and need more weekly sets to keep the gains coming, you’ll likely see faster muscle growth with an upper lower split workout.

 Where would ab workouts go in an upper/lower split?